African American Cultural Heritage

 Exhibits & Films at Jamestown Settlement & American Revolution Museum at Yorktown

-Throughout the year and during African American Cultural Heritage Month in February, visitors to Jamestown Settlement and the American Revolution Museum at Yorktown can explore gallery exhibits, films and educational programs that recount the experiences of Africans and African Americans in early America, from the first recorded West Central Africans in Virginia in 1619 to the role of African Americans in the Revolutionary War.
+Throughout the year, visitors to Jamestown Settlement and the American Revolution Museum at Yorktown can explore gallery exhibits, films and educational programs that recount the experiences of Africans and African Americans in early America, from the first recorded West Central Africans in Virginia in 1619 to the role of African Americans in the Revolutionary War.

 Jamestown Settlement’s permanent exhibition galleries feature one of the most varied collections of objects relating to the nation’s beginnings in 17th-century Virginia, including more than 500 objects representative of the Powhatan Indian, European and West Central African cultures.
 The documentary film, “1607: A Nation Takes Root,” shown every 30 minutes in the museum theater, traces the evolution of the Virginia Company that sponsored the Jamestown colony, examines the relationship between the English colonists and the Powhatan Indians, and chronicles the arrival of the first recorded West Central Africans in 1619.